-This Policy is designed to be published within the College intranet and portal platform, referenced in other mediums, as appropriate, and used in the induction of College Board members, all new staff, volunteers and third party and educational service providers.
+This Policy is designed to be published on the College website, referenced in other mediums, as appropriate, and used in the induction of College Board members, all new staff, volunteers and third parties and educational service providers.

 2. PURPOSE

 This Policy provides the framework for: